-The approved application includes five bicycle racks in the western pod and five bicycle racks in the northern pod.
+The applicant proposes five bicycle racks in the western pod, and five bicycle racks are proposed in the northern pod.
 The bicycle racks will be installed on a paved surface and are located in visible, well-lit areas conveniently accessible and adjacent to open space areas in the northern and western pods.